PedroMagar/MISA-I/README.md

 	- If the instruction does not have a function bit 'F', it will operate solely on operand or assume F=0.
 - Sleep will stop on an interruption signal, this can be achieved by an interruption pin or interruption timer.
 - Flex Memory: A small amount (64/128/256 Bytes) of memory that can be used as a cache or as independent memory.
+- FMA: Allows the positioning of the flex memory address, any memory that exceeds the addressable limit can be used as a cache.
 - Split Core is a wild concept where the CPU will start operating 2 PC and executing two flows, the idea is if the CPU has Flex Memory, it could execute a sub-program entirely in it's Flex Memory while keeping working on the main program in the primary Thread.
 - RST: Can be used as an escape command to run the CPU in a new architecture.